Priscila Cachoeira: Ultimate Fighting Championship

 Cachoeira made her UFC debut on February 3, 2018 at UFC Fight Night 125 against Valentina Shevchenko.
 She lost the fight via rear-naked choke in the second round as Shevchenko thoroughly dominated Cachoeira, outstriking her 230-3.
 Referee Mario Yamasaki was harshly criticized by UFC president Dana White for not stopping the fight sooner.

 Cachoeira suffered a knee injury in the fight with Shevchenko which required surgery, and kept her out of the sport for more than a year.

-Cachoeira's second UFC fight came on March 15, 2019 against Molly McCann at UFC Fight Night: Till vs. Masvidal.
+Cachoeira's second UFC fight came on March 15, 2019 against Molly McCann at UFC Fight Night 147.
 She lost the fight via unanimous decision.

 A flyweight bout between Luana Carolina and Yanan Wu was scheduled for UFC 237.
 However it was reported on April 22, 2019 that Wu had pulled out of the event due to injury and she was replaced by Cachoeira.
 Carolina went on to defeat Cachoeira by unanimous decision.

 Cachoeira was expected to face Ariane Lipski at UFC on ESPN+ 22.
 However, Cachoeira was removed from the card after testing positive for a banned substance that was collected on October 12, 2019 during an out-of-competition urine sample.
-In turn, Lipski was rescheduled to fight at UFC Fight Night: Ortega vs. The Korean Zombie against Veronica Macedo on December 21, 2019.
+In turn, Lipski was rescheduled to fight at UFC Fight Night 180 against Veronica Macedo on December 21, 2019.
 Cachoeira was suspended by USADA for four months for testing positive for (diuretic), hydrochlorothiazide (HCTZ) and its metabolites chlorothiazide and 4amino-6chloro-1,3-benzenedisulfonamide (ACB).
 She was eligible to fight again on February 12, 2020.

 Cachoeira faced Shana Dobson on February 23, 2020 at UFC Fight Night 168.
 She won the fight via knockout in the first round.
 The win also recorded the fastest finish in UFC Women's Flyweight history.
 This win earned her a Performance of the Night award.

 Cachoeira was expected to face Cortney Casey on October 31, 2020 at UFC Fight Night 181.
 However the bout was called off the day of the weigh-ins as Cachoeira had issues cutting weight.

 Cachoeira faced Gina Mazany on May 15, 2021 at UFC 262.
 She won the bout via TKO at the end of the second round.

 Cachoeira faced Gillian Robertson on December 11, 2021 at UFC 269.
 At the weigh-ins, Cachoeira weighed in at 129 pounds, three pounds over the flyweight non-title fight limit.
 The bout proceeded at catchweight with Cachoeira fined 30% of her purse, which went to her opponent Robertson.
 Robertson won the fight via a rear-naked choke submission in the first round.
 Cachoeira faced much criticism and backlash from fans and media after she gouged Robertson's eyes in an attempt to escape a rear-naked choke.